lennyleadership/spiritual_notes/content.en/docs/81_hymns/LBC_hymns.md

   </tr>
   <tr>
     <td style = "border-style: none"><p>
+1
-1 I don't know about tomorrow,
+<br>I don't know about tomorrow,
 <br>I just live from day to day.
 <br>I don't borrow from its sunshine,
 <br>For its skies may turn to gray.